JeremyNevill/firework/README.md

 * units
 * date and time.

-Once you start adding items you can browse your timeline by attribute and answer questions such as 'how many miles have I ran this year?' or 'when did I last have a burrito?'
+Once you start adding items you can browse your realtime timeline by attribute and answer questions such as 'how many miles have I ran this year?' or 'when did I last have a burrito?'